GYG-be/gyg-be.github.io/Workouts.md

 ## Exercise

+Getting your Rate of Percieved Exertion (RPE) for 3-4 hours per week is optimal for [increasing your VO2 max with lower intensity zone 2 cardio](https://www.youtube.com/watch?v=1RqY5EYOM0k) ... it's not just quantity of steps that you need, you also need to be at that point of percieved where you cannot quite carry on a conversation COMFORTABLY ... but at that optimal RPE level, you are not gasping for breath, either.

-Generally, I kind of try to sort of stick with the ***Tabata*** HIIT workout format ... it's important to not be too dogmatic about this regimen ... but it helps to have a general structure or regimen or routine to stick to, without thinking too much about it.
+Generally, I kinda sorta *try* to more or less stick with the ***Tabata*** HIIT workout format ... with flexibility and exercise breaks every half hour or so ... it's more important to just look for ways to incorporate extra effort into your day, without being too dogmatic or rigid about this regimen ... but it does helps to have a general structure or regimen or routine to stick to, without thinking too much about it.

 I try to do one tabata HIIT as a break from work every half hour ... maybe work is break from the tabatas ... a tabata is an INTENSELY focused push ... a person can tolerate 4 minutes of anything ... thus that's the tabata workout format.